-In the differences-in-differences setting, I test whether recommendation effects matter in a unique subset of cases where the expected effect of risk levels is small.
+My second way of addressing this potential confound is a simple intuitive approach.
+I test whether recommendations matter for a unique subset of cases where the expected effect of risk levels is small.
 Specifically, I look at cases that are associated with misdemeanor charges and have zero associated risk factors (zero failures to appear, zero pending cases, zero convictions, etc.).
 Intuitively, the risk level does not provide new information to judges for these cases because they are obviously low risk.
 Therefore, the differences-in-differences result for this group should only capture the effect of algorithmic recommendations.
+Consistent with meaningful effects of algorithmic recommendations, I find that lenient bail increases by about 15 percentage points for this extreme low-risk group.